Jaykoert/FHEM-TeslaPowerwall/README.md

 # Disclaimer
 This FHEM modul is forked from https://git.cooltux.net/FHEM/mod-TeslaPowerwall2AC thanks to CoolTux for all the effort.
 This is just for testing and bugfixing.
-New features will be

 ## Community support
 The FHEM Forum is available [here](https://forum.fhem.de/) for general support.